khushi11saxena/khushi11saxena/README.md

 <p color=red>
 📚Currently, I am actively engaged in expanding my knowledge and skills in web development.

 ☕ Java has been a language that has captured my interest and continues to intrigue me.
-I am dedicated to enhancing my expertise in Java development.

 🎨📷 Aside from coding, I have a creative side that I love to explore.
 I am passionate about photography, capturing moments and telling stories through my lens.
 I find joy in the process of transforming ideas into visual form.
 Whether it's through drawings or graphic design.